Constraints on Relic Magnetic Black Holes: Sub-Extremal Magnetic Black Holes

-for EMBHs passing through warm ionized regions.
-The Warm Ionized Medium (WIM) fills about $1\%$ of the galactic disk \cite{2011piim.book.....D}.
-Charged black holes lose energy most efficiently in the WIM, so we will neglect energy loss from gas in other phases of the ISM.
-Most dark matter in the galaxy $\sim 90\%$ sits outside of the galactic disk in the dark matter halo.
-We assume then that black holes moving along virial orbits around the galactic center spend $\sim 10\%$ of their time in the galactic disk.
-Considering these properties of dark matter and the ISM, we estimate that charged black holes will lose $O(1)$ of their kinetic energy in 10 Gyr if
+for MBHs passing through warm ionized regions.
+They lose energy most efficiently in the WIM, which fills $1\%$ of the Galactic disk \cite{2011piim.book.....D}.
+Most dark matter in the Galaxy, $\sim 90\%$, sits outside of the Galactic disk in the dark matter halo.
+We assume then that MBHs moving along virial orbits around the Galactic center spend $\sim 10\%$ of their time in the Galactic disk.
+Using all of this, we estimate that MBHs lose an $\mathcal{O}(1)$ fraction of their kinetic energy within 10 Gyr if

-We cut off the gas heating bound where this is saturated.
+The gas heating bound cuts off where this is saturated.
+The bounds for MBHs with different parameters are shown in Fig.\ref{heavybh}. \\